mclarkson/nrcq/README.md

   -p, --pack=false: Remove spaces and lines from the Json output.

 EXAMPLES
-  List all nagios options in the servicesets table:
+  List all nagios options for the servicesets table:
     nrcq -l servicesets

   Show all hosts: